 If your child has any illness, injury or special needs, it is vital that you notify the teacher so we can monitor a child specifically during class.

-Information is regularly posted on our bulletin board in the lobby, sent via email, sent through notes given to your child, on our website, and on our Facebook page.
+Information is regularly posted on our bulletin board in the lobby, sent via email/text, sent through notes given to your child, on our website, and on our Facebook page.
 It is your responsibility to stay informed utilizing one or more of these sources of information.

 Private videotaping of group classes or BDA shows is strictly prohibited.
 Videotaping of private lessons or in some limited circumstances may be allowed.
 Approval must be obtained from BDA instructors prior to any videotaping.